-Ultimately, Quora can help your content marketing strategy in so many ways.
+Ultimately, Quora can help your content marketing strategy in several ways:

-- Use it as a solid source of referral traffic.
+- You can use it as a solid source of referral traffic.

-- Generate quality leads no matter where you point them — social channels, sign-up forms, blog posts, etc.
+- You can generate quality leads no matter where you point them — social channels, sign-up forms, blog posts, etc.

-- Build authority from scratch and manage social influence.
+- You can build authority from scratch and manage social influence.

-- Know your audience better — what exactly are their pain points — and engage with them.
+- You can understand your audience better — what exactly are their pain points — and engage with them.

 Now that you have a good grasp of the benefits of Quora marketing, the million-dollar question is…

 How do you choose the queries to respond to?

 According to JD Prater, Quora’s evangelist, being the first or second to give the best answer to a question almost always guarantees you at the top spot of the ranking — a great opportunity to gain exposure for you and your brand.